aleckeen/class-attendance-tracker/README.md

 #### Server

-Server allows us to connect the clients to the Raspberry PIs.\
+Server allows us to connect the clients to the Raspberry Pis.\

 `$ pip install pytz tinydb`\
 You can use a virtual environment if you'd like to.\